Loic-LEROY/PolyMartian/Adrien's Reports/Session13.md

 This function takes in entry the remaining distance to travel, and the distance to travel during both constant speed and deceleration phases and returns speed_target, the speed we want the robot to reach.
 It will be called each time before applying PID so depeding on the sample frequency.

-An enum variable indicate the current speed phase which can be STATIONARY, ACCELERATION, CONSTANT_SPEED or DECELERATION.
+An enum variable indicates the current speed phase which can be STATIONARY, ACCELERATION, CONSTANT_SPEED or DECELERATION.

 Here is how it works :
 1) STATIONARY phase :